mpavlou/samplesizedev/README.md

 ### $\textcolor{#f00}{\large  \textbf{UPDATE}}$

 The package has now been updated and can also provide sample size calculations than also ***control the*** $\textcolor{#f00}{\large variability}$ ***in the calibration slope, instead of *just* the expected value***.

-This is very important because, as shown in the accompanied paper, the variability in performance is high when the number of predictors is small.
-So, while one may think that a reduced model might be preferred to avoid overfitting, this can be misleading because even if the average is controlled with E(S)=0.9, the variability can be very high, offerring limited gurantees about the performance of the model once the data collected.
+This is very important because, as shown in the accompanied paper, the variability in performance can be very high when the number of predictors is small.
+Therefor, while one may think that a reduced model might be preferred to avoid model overfitting, this can be misleading because even if the average is controlled with e.g., E(S)=0.9, the variability can be very high.
+This suggests, that if one were to collect many datasets of the recommended size, on average the calibration slope would be indeed be around 0.9; however, if the variability in perforamnce is very high, the probability of obtaining a single individual dataset with calibration slope close to 0.9 might be small (see examples in the paper and below).

 ### How does 'samplesizedev' work?